Supreme Court rules against Andy Warhol's estate in copyright dispute over Prince image

 Washington — The Supreme Court on Thursday sided with rock-and-roll photographer Lynn Goldsmith in her dispute with the Andy Warhol Foundation over the late artist's use of her 1981 photo of Prince as the basis for a silkscreen image, finding Warhol infringed on the copyright.

+The competing majority and dissenting opinions pitted two justices who typically land on the same side of cases against each other, and the authors, Sotomayor and Kagan, offered sharp criticisms of the other's stance, including in pointed footnotes.

+Sotomayor, in the majority opinion, claimed the dissent "misses the forest through the trees" and makes a "series of misstatements and exaggerations, from the dissent's very first sentence to its very last."

-In a scathing dissent authored by Kagan and joined by Roberts, Kagan praised Warhol as the "avatar of transformative copying" and accused the majority of showing a "lack of appreciation for the way his works differ in both aesthetics and message" from the originals.
+Kagan, meanwhile, in a scathing opinion joined by Roberts, praised Warhol as the "avatar of transformative copying" and accused the majority of showing a "lack of appreciation for the way his works differ in both aesthetics and message" from the originals.

 In remaking the fair-use test's first factor and "thus constricting fair use's boundaries, the majority hampers creative progress and undermines creative freedom," she said.